-Side quests in the game are often linked to the events in the world that are bought about by your actions in the main story progression.
+Side quests in the game are often linked to the events in the world that are brought about by your actions in the main story progression.
 If you leave a side quest dangling, it might disappear later, locking you out of the quests.

-Take care of your armor and weapon
+Take care of your armor and weapons

 To keep yourself safe, you should always carry a few repair kits for weapons and armor.
 You can repair them at any time, and the better variant of the repair kit you have, the more durability you can return by using the kit.

 Next, you can also enhance your gear.
 For this, you need to visit any blacksmith or armorer.
 Instead of talking to them, interact with the grindstone or workbench they have, and Geralt will enhance his gear.
-This buffs your gear for a limited time that upgrades their abilities.
+This buffs your gear for a limited time and upgrades their abilities.
 Your weapons deal more damage, your armor’s protection is increased, and both degrade slower on use.

 Roach is your trusted stead in TW3.
 You can call Roach to yourself anywhere in the world by pressing the designated whistle key.
 The first thing you need to know is that Roach travels faster when running on roads, rather than when running in the wild.

 Suppose you are using Roach to travel to a faraway area.
 In that case, it is better to travel by road instead of taking a shortcut through the woods, as Roach runs slowed here, and you are safer on the roads.